aws-samples/appmod-partners-serverless/serverless-microservice/README.md

 # Serverless Microservice

-This is a sample serverless microservice built using AWS API Gateway, AWS Lambda, and AWS DynamoDB, all provisioned and managed using Terraform.
+This is a sample serverless microservice built using Amazon API Gateway, AWS Lambda, and Amazon DynamoDB, all provisioned and managed using Terraform.

 ## Architecture